-My baking journey started in 2016 and at the time, it was just something to do as I struggled to transition from working for companies over 25 years to running a business of my own.
-Who knew a job loss would lead to running two businesses, starting Rose to the Rescue with the intent of working with small businesses that needed a rescue with their administrative tasks.
-I am grateful to have worked with quite a few businesses so far, and some are now my Fiscotti fans.
+My Fiscotti journey started in 2016 and at the time, it was to occupy my time as I struggled transitioning from working for companies over 30 years to running a business of my own.
+Who knew a job loss would lead to running two businesses?
+In 2012, I started Rose to the Rescue (working with business owners that needed a rescue with their administrative tasks).

 The fiscotti cookies really came out of nowhere.
 In fact, baking was not something I was good at.
 If my mom was alive, she would tell you that I wasn't a big fan of following recipes.

-But one day, I called my aunt and asked her if she would share a recipe for the Italian Anise biscotti as she used to bake them for family functions over the Christmas holidays.
-My mom used to make them too, but she has been gone for quite a few years, making me miss them even more because when I ate them, it would remind me of the good old days.
+But one day, I called my aunt and asked if she would share a recipe for the Italian Anise biscotti that she used to bake for family functions over the Christmas holidays.
+My mom used to make them too, but she has been gone for quite a few years, making me miss them even more.
+Because when I ate them, it would remind me of the good old days at family functions.

-Many have asked why the name "fiscotti" and not "biscotti" - well, it's simple.
-My last name starts with an F so I thought I'd change it up a bit...
+Many people ask why the name "fiscotti" and not "biscotti" - well, it's simple.
+My last name starts with an F so I thought I would change it up a bit...

-Now...I want you, your friends and family to try the Fiscottis too!
-You will have to judge for yourself as they make for the perfect gift for any occasion.
+Now...I welcome you, your friends and family to try the Fiscottis too as they make for the perfect gift for any occasion.

 FUN FISCOTTI FACT!